salu133445/bach-violin-dataset/docs/alignment.md

 # Alignment Process

+> The source code for creating this dataset can be found [here](https://github.com/salu133445/bach-violin-dataset).

 Below we describe how we derive the alignment between a musical score and a recording.
 We will use the following score and recording as an example.

 ![score](assets/images/score.jpg)